 I thought you were already signing the bundles

 Signatures are indeed produced, however no one is checking them during the auto-update process.

 The build and packaging process on OS X is utterly dependent on Apple's tools (.pkg format, metadata, developer/installer signatures, etc.).
 It is already being done appropriately for the platform.

 On Windows we certainly do need something like WiX Toolset.

-#7 Updated by danij over 5 years ago
+#7 Updated by danij about 9 years ago

 Being completely unfamiliar with the requirements of the Mac OS platform I'll bow to your better judgement here.

 However as an outsider looking in, it appears to me that we'd be losing the nice integration with the Doomsday UI if we switched to using Sparkle.
 I'd say that is a high price to pay.
 At least in the Windows world, I very much like the fact updating is integrated with Doomsday.